Miccighel/Readersourcing-2.0-RS_Server/README.md

 `PUBLIC_BASE_URL` must contain only the public origin of RS_Server, including the scheme and optional port, without a path, query string, fragment, or credentials.
 For a public instance, set `FORCE_SSL=true` after HTTPS has been configured.
-Set `CORS_ALLOWED_ORIGINS` to the exact origins of web clients that may make cross-origin API requests, separated by commas.
+Set `CORS_ALLOWED_ORIGINS` to the exact origins of web clients that may call the API, separated by commas.
 RS_Rate requests browser permission for the selected RS_Server origin and therefore does not depend on its generated extension origin being listed here.
-Supplying `CORS_ALLOWED_ORIGINS=*` retains an open cross-origin policy and should be reserved for deployments that deliberately need it.
+Supplying `CORS_ALLOWED_ORIGINS=*` permits requests from every origin and should be reserved for deployments that deliberately need it.

-Rate-limit counters use the configured Rails cache store.
-The supplied Puma configuration runs one process and uses an in-memory store.
+Rate limit counters use the configured Rails cache store.
+The supplied Puma configuration runs one process and uses a store in memory.
 A deployment with multiple server processes or replicas must use a shared Active Support cache store so that every instance contributes to the same counters.

 <h3>Sending Mails</h3>

-RS_Server supports any SMTP-based mail server to send emails for tasks such as confirming user registration, reporting bugs, or recovering forgotten passwords.
-Password recovery emails contain a four-hour, one-time link that lets the reader choose a new password; passwords themselves are never sent by email.
+RS_Server supports any mail server compatible with SMTP to send emails for tasks such as confirming user registration, reporting bugs, or recovering forgotten passwords.
+Password recovery emails contain a link that remains valid for four hours and can be used once to choose a new password; passwords themselves are never sent by email.

 Understanding the values used to populate the `SMTP_` environment variables can sometimes lead to ambiguity.
 Let's consider the case of the proposed add-on, [Twilio Sendgrid](https://sendgrid.com/), both when deploying RS_Server manually and on Heroku.